SriAchary/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_06_Lab6_Ex1_Implement Sensitivity labels.md

-# Learning Path 6 - Lab 6 - Exercise 1 - Implement Sensitivity labels with Azure Information Protection Unified Labels client
+# Lab 6 - Exercise 1 - Implement Sensitivity labels with Azure Information Protection Unified Labels client

 In your role as Holly Dickson, Adatum’s Enterprise Administrator, you have Microsoft 365 deployed in a virtualized lab environment.
 As you proceed with your Microsoft 365 pilot project, your next steps are to implement Sensitivity Labels with Azure Information Protection (AIP) and Windows Information Protection (WIP) at Adatum.